nikkolasg/cosic/README.md

 of the CoSi protocol but only for a leaf node of the tree.
 That avoids the complexity of implementing the tree overlay which is not clearly defined (and is also a bit too complex for what it should be).

+# How can I use it ?

+Well, it's complex for the moment.
+You need to setup one Golang root node, with one C leaf node, create the group toml corresponding and then launch the cosi client to sign something...
+Yes, I've told you it's not ready yet :) I'm planning to write a script to test it easily.

 # Implementation notes